• Skip to primary navigation

 Jump to Recipe Jump to Video Print Recipe

-Vegan cream of mushroom soup image for Pinterest
+Vegan cream of mushroom soup image for Pinterest.

-(Originally posted on September 6, 2017; Updated tips and FAQs on February 25, 2021)
+(Originally posted on September 6, 2017; Updated on June 6, 2024.)

 Why This Recipe Works